 You will receive your data collection kit as usual, including a questionnaire and job matching tool.
 If you have participated in the 2017 version of the survey, your questionnaire will be prepopulated with your previous matches that are mapped to a new Mercer Job Library job based on Mercer’s careful mapping of old methodology to new.
 As many job descriptions have been clarified in Mercer Job Library and new jobs appear, you will want to review these mapped jobs and the new job catalog to identify any better and additional matches you would like to make.
 The job matching tool will look familiar, with the same helpful tools, job matrices, and job descriptions to help in the matching process.

-Clients who do not submit data in 2017 will not have a prepopulated questionnaire; however, if you have matched to Mercer jobs in the past, you will have access to those same mapping files to help with your matching to the new Mercer Job Library.
+Clients who did not submit data in 2017 will not have a prepopulated questionnaire; however, if you have matched to Mercer jobs in the past, you will have access to those same mapping files to help with your matching to the new Mercer Job Library